jadecobra/python_tdd_exercises/source/TypeError.rst

    def function_d(arg1, arg2, arg3, arg4):
        return None

 the terminal updates to show all tests pass...but wait! there's more.
-We can make this better.
+I can make this better.
 There's another solution to the above test.
-What if we can define a function that takes in any number of parameters, is there a signature that allows a function to take 1 argument, 4 arguments, or any number of arguments?
+What if I can define a function that takes in any number of parameters, is there a signature that allows a function to take 1 argument, 4 arguments, or any number of arguments?

 YES!
-There is we can use the ``*args`` keyword to pass in any number of positional arguments to a function
+There is I can use the ``*args`` keyword to pass in any number of positional arguments to a function

 update ``function_d`` in ``functions.py`` with ``*args``